 In accordance with the provisions of Art.
 12 of Delegated Regulation (EU) 2015/35, goodwill and intangible assets, which include deferred acquisition costs, are to be valued at zero, unless the intangible asset can be sold separately and the insurance and reinsurance undertaking can demonstrate that there is a quoted market price for the same or similar assets.
-Since there is no quoted market price for deferred acquisition costs of LFL have been derecognized in SII balance sheet.
+Since there is no quoted market price for deferred acquisition costs or any similar assets, the deferred acquisition costs of LFL have been derecognized in SII balance sheet.